-Contact Professor Julie Moore, Writing Center Director (via email or phone at x4494), to let her know you're interested in applying for a consultant position.
+- Contact Professor Holly Blakely, Interim Writing Center Director (via email or phone at x7744), to let her know you're interested in applying for a consultant position.
 She'll delight in answering any questions you have and in telling you about the challenges and rewards of writing center work.

-Request recommendations from two CU faculty members, preferably professors who have read your writing.
-Have them send their recommendations to Prof. Moore (via email is fine).
+- Request recommendations from two CU faculty members, preferably professors who have read your writing.
+Have them send their recommendations to Prof. Blakely (via email is fine).
 Be sure to ask those faculty members to comment on the following: how well you write, how well you work with your peers, how well you respond to assigned readings, and how dependable you are.
-Please note: Mrs. Moore keeps all faculty recommendations confidential.
+All faculty recommendations are confidential.

-If your application materials qualify you for writing center employment, Mrs. Moore will then conduct an interview with you.
-The purpose of the interview is to help the director determine your interpersonal communication skills.
+- If your application materials qualify you for writing center employment, Prof. Blakely will then conduct an interview with you.
+The purpose of the interview is to help the directors determine your interpersonal communication skills.
 Sometimes, a veteran tutor also participates in the interview.
-If, however, your application materials do not qualify you for employment, Prof. Moore will notify you in a letter via intercampus mail, precluding the need for an interview.
+If, however, your application materials do not qualify you for employment, Prof. Blakely will notify you in a letter via intercampus mail, precluding the need for an interview.

-As long as your interview is successful, Prof. Moore will enroll you in ENG 3550-01, Writing Center Theory & Training (2 credit hours).
-This course is a required, writing-intensive class that prepares you to become a peer tutor and is offered every spring semester on Thursdays from 2-3:50.
+- As long as your interview is successful, Prof. Blakely will enroll you in ENG-3550-01, Writing Center Theory & Training (2 credit hours).
+This course is a required, writing-intensive class that prepares you to become a peer tutor and is offered spring semester on Monday and Wednesday from 4-4:50 p.m.
 Once you complete that course (earning at least a "B" grade), you'll be ready to work in the center fall semester!